Annan River: History

-Much of Yuku Baja (i.e. its waterfalls, waterholes, and waters) hold locally indigenous names, inspire locally indigenous religious beliefs, and have been a primary source of life, sustenance, foods, and water for many thousands of generations of predecessors to the Kuku Nyungkal people (also known as the Annan River Tribe), for many thousands of years.
+Many of the river's waterfalls, waterholes, and waters have indigenous names, inspired by local indigenous religious beliefs, and have been a primary source of life, sustenance, foods, and water for many thousands of generations of predecessors to the Kuku Nyungkal people (also known as the Annan River Tribe).

 Towards the end of the 19th century non-Aboriginal peoples had started to colonize the Far North Queensland region, and with the shift from predominantly gold mining activity (especially at Palmer River) to tin, lead, silver and copper mining, they started to move into the Annan River catchment and Kuku Nyungkal country.

 By 1885 Charles Ross had discovered tin in the upper Annan River area (firstly Mount Amos, then Mounts Hartley, Leswell and Romeo).
 Sluicing began that year, leading to a small-scale tin mining rush into Kuku Nyungkal country during 1886.
 Following this rush, for a number of years, a small but vibrant tin mining industry was able to mine lucrative tin deposits directly from underground lodes, creek beds and banks.
 Later, the industry had to adapt to exhausted supplies by consolidating and building water channels (races) through the Upper Annan River ranges to access higher, more difficult to reach deposits.

 One such 11 km-long race, known as the Annan River Company Water Race, was first built at the cost of an Adelaide based company in 1902 and is now cultural heritage listed and protected as Queensland heritage.
-The tin mining and other 'disturbance' history of the otherwise more pristine Annan River catchment can be briefly summarized as follows:
+The tin mining and other "disturbance" history of the otherwise more pristine Annan River catchment can be briefly summarized as follows:

 "This catchment has been quite extensively mined for tin since the late 19th century.
 Some small alluvial tin mining leases may still ... contribute significant sediment loads to the river.
 Other disturbances in the Annan catchment include unsealed roads and fords, grazing, and a number of small residential developments."